Argentina–Israel relations: 20th century

+21st century

 While Argentina has the largest Jewish population in Latin America, there have been various cases of anti-Semitism in Argentina, such as the desecration of 58 Jewish graves in La Tablada by unknown peoples in 2009, mostly due to negative stereotypes of Jews controlling business interests and dominating the world through capitalism, as well as Israel's affiliation with the United States.

+In 2010, Argentina announced the intention to join Brazil in recognising an independent Palestinian state, provoking sharp criticism from Israel.
+On 6 December 2010, Argentina subsequently recognised the State of Palestine on the borders of 4 June 1967 (i.e., the West Bank, Gaza and East Jerusalem), which constituted Arab territory prior to the Six-Day War.
+In 2012, Argentine President Cristina Fernández de Kirchner met an Israeli-Palestinian delegation and announced that Argentina would spearhead the Latin American role in reinvigorating the peace process in the Israeli–Palestinian conflict.

 In September 2017, Israeli Prime Minister Benjamin Netanyahu paid an official visit to Argentina, becoming the first Israeli Prime Minister in office to visit Argentina and Latin America.

 In March 2019, two Iranian citizens used fake Israeli passports to leave Spain and different fake Israeli passports to enter Argentina.
-Realizing that the passports were fraudulent, Argentinian police arrested the suspects.
+Realising that the passports were fraudulent, Argentinian police arrested the suspects.
 Argentinian prosecutors discovered that the suspects had previously used fake passports to enter other countries, including Portugal.

-In January 2020, President Alberto Fernández traveled to Israel for his first presidential trip abroad.
-There he paid respects to the victims of the Holocaust and maintained a bilateral meeting with Prime Minister Benjamin Netanyahu who thanked him for keeping Hezbollah branded as a terrorist organization, a measure taken by former President Mauricio Macri.
+In January 2020, President Alberto Fernández travelled to Israel for his first presidential trip abroad.
+There he paid respects to the victims of the Holocaust and maintained a bilateral meeting with Prime Minister Benjamin Netanyahu who thanked him for keeping Hezbollah branded as a terrorist organisation, a measure taken by Fernández's predecessor Mauricio Macri.

+In the aftermath of the 2023 Argentine general election and Javier Milei's victory, President-elect Milei pledged to move the Argentine Embassy from Tel Aviv to Jerusalem, and announced as part of "a spiritual trip" alongside rabbis he studies with, Milei would visit the Western Wall and Israel before his inauguration on 10 December 2023.
+In December 2023, President Javier Milei announced that his government is working on designating Hamas as a terrorist organization.
+In February 2024, Argentinian President Javier Milei visited Israel, making Israel his first bilateral overseas destination as president.
+In May 2024, President Javier Milei's government broke with Argentina's previous position on Palestine, voting against recognition of Palestinian statehood at United Nations.
+The vote was in line with the country’s pro-Israel shift in its foreign policy.

+In June 2025, Milei reaffirmed his pledge to move the embassy to Jerusalem, and El Al announced plans to launch direct passenger flights between the two countries.